JohnCremona/CMFs/PostgresSchema.md

 analytic_conductor | double precision | `N*(2*Exp(Psi((1+k)/2)))^2 where Psi(t) := Gamma'(t)/Gamma(t)`
 Nk2 | integer | `N*k^2`
 sturm_bound | integer | `floor(k*Index(Gamma1(N))/12)`
-trace_bound | integer | the integer n so that the traces from 1 up to n distinguish all forms in this space (e.g. 1 if the dimensions are all distinct) dim | integer | Q-dimension of S_k^new(Gamma1(N)) num_forms | integer | number of Hecke orbits (each corresponds to a Galois conjugacy class of modular forms) hecke_orbit_dims | jsonb | Sorted list of Q-dimensions of Hecke orbits (irreducible Galois stable subspaces)
+trace_bound | integer | the integer n so that the traces from 1 up to n distinguish all forms in this space (-1 if empty, 0 if space has 1 form, 1 if more than 1 form but dimensions are all distinct) dim | integer | Q-dimension of S_k^new(Gamma1(N)) num_forms | integer | number of Hecke orbits (each corresponds to a Galois conjugacy class of modular forms) hecke_orbit_dims | jsonb | Sorted list of Q-dimensions of Hecke orbits (irreducible Galois stable subspaces)